 Maybe our tongues are quiet.
 Maybe we have a twitch?
 Maybe we observe another symptom?

 There is no right and no wrong.
-Even if we do not quiet ourselves enough to observe these things, or anything, there is no right and no wrong, even if we are just calm and do not notice anything while calm.
+During, before, or after the meditation, there is no right or wrong.
+Even if we do not quiet ourselves enough to observe these things or anything, there is no right and no wrong, even if we are just calm and do not notice anything while calm.
 None of us is the same.
 Some will have similar observations, and others will have different observations.
 All that is important is to quiet ourselves so we are able to observe ourselves.